yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 ### Problem 2: Implementing the Graph ADT (100 Points) ###

-Read over the specifications provided for the *Graph* class in `Graph.swift`.
-Make sure that you understand the overview for *Graph* and the specifications for the given methods.
+Read the specifications provided for the *Graph* class in `Graph.swift`.
+Make sure that you understand the behaviour required for the ADT and the specifications for the given methods.

-Fill in an implementation for the methods in the definition of *Graph*, according to the specifications.
-You may define new helper methods in `Graph.swift` if you need them.
-However, you should the declare them as private so they are not exposed to other source files in the project.
-Also implement the private `_checkRep()` method to help you test whether or not a *Graph* instance violates the representation invariants.
-We highly recommend you use `_checkRep()` in the code you write.
-Think about the issues discussed in **Problem 1.2** when deciding where `_checkRep()` should be called. **(80 points)**
+Implement the *Graph* ADT, according to the specifications.
+Also implement the private `_checkRep()` method to help you test whether or not a *Graph* instance violates the representation invariants. **(80 points)**

+You may modify the declaration of the Graph class so long it adheres to the specifications in terms of behaviour and API.
+Failure to adhere to specifications will result in a heavy penalty.
+It is also recommended that you use `_checkRep()` when implementing the ADT.
+Think about the issues discussed in **Problem 1.2** when deciding where `_checkRep()` should be called.

 Answer the following questions in `design.txt`: